burritoOverflow/QWasm-Container-Build/README.md

 __Note:__ This uses the software-rendered approach, outlined in the QWasm docs.

-For ease of serving the assets locally, you can use the included `nginx` `Dockerfile`; running `run-server.sh` builds the image, copies the assets, and starts the container.
+For ease of serving the assets locally, you can use the included `nginx` `Dockerfile`; running `run-server.sh` builds the image, mounts the assets, and starts the container.